-Personal data we collect
+Personal data we may collect

 We may collect, use, store and transfer the following kinds of personal data about you:

-- Marketing and Communications Data includes your preferences in receiving marketing from us and our third parties and your communication preferences.
+- Marketing and communications data – this includes your preferences in receiving marketing from our third parties and us and your communication preferences

-- Usage Data includes information about how you use our website.
+- Usage data – including information about how you use our website

 How we collect personal data